-(Last Updated on : 24/12/2011)
+(Last Updated on : 12/06/2017)

 Six Limbs of Indian Painting

 Around the early period of 1st century BC there evolved Six Limbs of Indian Paintings or Sadaga.
 These 'Six Limbs' have been translated as follows:

 Rupabheda: The knowledge of appearances.

 Pramanam: Correct perception, measure and structure.

 Bhava: Action of feelings on forms.

 Lavanya: Yojanam Infusion of grace, artistic representation.

 Varnikabhanga: Artistic manner of using the brush and colours.

 Ancient Indian Paintings

 , here, more than 500smaller rocks and caves contains thousands of paintings.
 Some of the oldest paintings here are more than 15000 years old, and in some cases it is 30,000 years old.
 The prehistoric art from is spread all over India from snow covered Himalayas

 Indian Cave Paintings

-are regarded as the earliest evidences of Indian paintings that are made on cave walls and palaces while miniature paintings are small-sized colourful, intricate handmade illumination.
-Different types of Indian painting evolved in different periods of history.
-There are several styles that can be recognised.
-This starts from prehistoric cave painting of Bhimbetka
+are regarded as the earliest evidences of Indian paintings which are made on cave walls and palaces while miniature paintings

 of Ajanta caves, Ellora caves

 like that of Ajanta and Ellora refers to the Buddhist

 and Buddha Jataka

 on the walls of the Ajanta caves, where they painted the figures along with their costumes